peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  Divides this object by another decimal number and returns a result with the same exponent as this object (the dividend).
 * `EDecimal[] DivRemNaturalScale​(EDecimal divisor)`<br>
- Calculates the quotient and remainder using the DivideToIntegerNaturalScale and the formula in RemainderNaturalScale.
+ Divides this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns a two-item array containing the result of the division and the remainder, in that order.
 * `EDecimal[] DivRemNaturalScale​(EDecimal divisor,
                   EContext ctx)`<br>
- Calculates the quotient and remainder using the DivideToIntegerNaturalScale and the formula in RemainderNaturalScale.
+ Divides this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns a two-item array containing the result of the division and the remainder, in that order.
 * `boolean equals​(EDecimal other)`<br>
  Determines whether this object's significand, exponent, and properties are equal to those of another object.